Joyita08/E-commerce-website-for-Electronics/README.md

 # E-commerce-website-for-Electronics
-Building an e-commerce store for electronics.
-An admin-based website.
+This is an e-commerce store for electronics.
+It is also an admin-based website.